zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

     [How to set up new virtual machine instances](#How-to-set-up-new-virtual-machine-instances).
 1. Make sure there is enough hardware capacity using the available tools to report utilization of the Swarming pool.
-1. Create a CL in the Chromium workspace the does the following.
+1. Create a CL in the Monyhar workspace the does the following.
 Here's an outdated [example CL](https://crrev.com/c/1554296).
     1. Add your new bot (for example, "MyProject GPU Win10 Release (CoolNewGPUType)") to the monyhar.gpu.fyi waterfall in